Thrashcore: Grindcore

 Thrashcore groups such as S.O.B., Cryptic Slaughter, Siege and Deep Wound were major influences on early grindcore acts such as Napalm Death, Carcass and Repulsion.
 Grindcore is considered to be more metallic, due to its influence from crust punk.

 Revival

 The '90s saw a revival of the thrashcore style, as groups that had previously been associated with powerviolence or grindcore began to explore their debt to this earlier form of extreme music such as rock and metal.
-This was sometimes referred to as "bandanna thrash", in reference to the headgear preferred by many of the performers.
+This was sometimes referred to as bandana thrash, in reference to the headgear preferred by many of the performers.
 Prominent '90s thrashcore groups included Code 13, MK-ULTRA, Guyana Punch Line, What Happens Next? and R.A.M.B.O. (from the United States), Vitamin X (from the Netherlands), Vivisick (from Japan) and Voorhees (from the UK).
 These groups sometimes felt a greater association with other elements of '80s hardcore punk, such as straight edge, anarcho-punk, youth crew, or crust punk, than most initial thrashcore groups did.